-agrid the (GRICULTURE AND FORESTRY RESOURCES: In determining whether impacts to cultural resources are significant environmental effects, lead agencies may refer to California Agricultural, Land Evaluation and Site Assessment Mode (1997) prepared the California Dept. of Conservation as an optional model to use in assessing impacts agriculture and farmland.
-Would the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? х b) Conflict with existing zoning for agricultural use, or a Williamson Act Contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g), timberland (as defined by PRC section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? х d) Result in the loss of forest land or conversion of forest land to non-forest use? х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to nonagricultural use or conversion of forest land to non-forest use? х
+II.
+A agric the C by th on a GRICULTURE AND FORESTRY RESOURCES: In determining whether impacts to cultural resources are significant environmental effects, lead agencies may refer to California Agricultural, Land Evaluation and Site Assessment Mode (1997) prepared e California Dept. of Conservation as an optional model to use in assessing impacts griculture and farmland.
+Would the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act Contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g), timberland (as defined by PRC section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non- agricultural use or conversion of forest land to non-forest use? х

 Setting: The project is located within the unincorporated community of Garberville.
 See Table 1 for zoning of the project areas, which includes Residential Suburban and Agriculture Exclusive.
 The Main/Hurlbutt Tank and Upper Maple Lane Pump Station site is developed with rural residential uses and existing District water system infrastructure.
 It is surrounded by timberlands to the east, the urbanized Garberville downtown to the north, and U.S. Highway 101 to the west and south.
-The Wallan Tank and Wallan Pump Station site is developed with rural residential uses and existing District water system infrastructure.
-It is surrounded by rural residential and agricultural uses.
+The Wallan Tank and Wallan Pump Station site is developed with rural residential uses.
 The Arthur/Alderpoint Pump Stations sites are developed with the existing Arthur Pump Station and a CALFIRE station respectively and are surrounded by rural residential and agricultural uses as well as forested areas.
 The Robertson Tank site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.
-The Tobin Well site is developed with existing District water system infrastructure and is surrounded by single-family residential development.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.